|

 English spoken instead of the old harsh German.
 Col. Zemke made a

 short talk.
 We’re taking over the airfield today.
+This afternoon we’re passing through a rather

 low feeling – an anti-climax.
 All sorts of wild rumors have been